Faizan-Alam-1/Drink-water-Notification/README.md

 # Drink water Notification
 There is always a tendency for people to forget to drink water.
 In this project, I used Python and the Tkinter inbuilt moulde to make a drink water notification  desktop app.
+In the input box, please enter the time in seconds.
+Remove existing text from the input box first.

 ## Screenshots
 ![pnn](https://user-images.githubusercontent.com/51821426/190385585-9fbfe4a0-e817-4d99-8995-c0bee169e11b.jpg)